UberMedic7/patched-crystal/ReadMe.txt

 Fixed a bug where Belly Drum would cause the user to faint instead of halving their HP

-Changed the pokemon that appears on the CREDITS page
+Changed the pokemon that appears on the CREDITS menu

 ~~3.12b~~